International Travel Policy

 308.30 MSU International Travel Registry, Group International Travel

-As per 303.00, thirty (30) days prior to departure, Group Leaders are responsible for ensuring that all group International Travelers have entered detailed information about the proposed trip in the Travel Registry, including: (1) the full legal names of all group participants ; (2) a copy of the identification page from each participant’s passport; (3) a detailed itinerary of the group’s travel plans, including all contractors, hotels, travel agencies, etc.; and (4) contact information (including contact abroad and emergency contact) as detailed in the instructions.
-Any revisions to the travel plans that occur while on the trip must be updated in the MSU International Travel Registry.
+As per 303.00, thirty (30) days prior to departure, Group Leaders are responsible for ensuring that all group International Travelers have entered all required information about the proposed trip in the Travel Registry, including: (1) the full legal names of all group participants ; (2) a copy of the identification page from each participant’s passport; (3) a detailed itinerary of the group’s travel plans, including all contractors, hotels, travel agencies, etc.; and (4) contact information (including contact abroad and emergency contact) as detailed in the instructions.
+Any revisions to the travel plans that occur while on the trip must be updated in the Travel Registry.
 The Travel Registry is accessed through the Office of International Programs’ MSU International Travel Compliance webpage.

 308.40 Emergency Communication Plan

 The Request to Lead an International Travel Group must include an Emergency Communication Plan that outlines a plan to maintain communication with the University throughout the program, including designating a University Contact Person, in the event of an emergency while abroad.
 Contact numbers for locations visited must be included within the MSU International Travel Registry and submitted to the designated University Contact Person at least 30 days prior to departure.
 For travel in remote locations, the travelers will consult with the Responsible Official to determine appropriate communication plans (e.g., satellite phone) if cell phone services will not be available.

 308.50 Group Travel Leader Orientation

 All Group Leaders, Co-Leaders, and alternate Group Leaders must attend an orientation session for training on the health, risk, safety, and security aspects of traveling as a Group Leader responsible for the group participants as provided in Section 304.30.